sshyran/infrastructure/README.md

 You'll need Ansible installed to run the playbooks, instructions here: http://docs.ansible.com/intro_installation.html

+You will also need to have the GCP python dependencies for communicating with the API to load the inventories.
+To do this simply run `pipenv install` in the top level of the project.
+You will need to have Pipenv installed for this to work: https://pipenv.readthedocs.io/en/latest/

 ## Install required roles from Ansible Galaxy

     ansible-galaxy install -r ansible/requirements.yml